TheWebDexterTech/TWDxOSOptimisation/README.md

 ## Notes

 * **Reboots** only happen when a kernel update is actually pending (`/var/run/reboot-required`).
 Most nightly checks will do nothing.
-* **WP plugin updates** flush the object cache automatically, but occasionally major updates can break a site.
+* **WP plugin updates** flush the object cache and optimize the database automatically, but occasionally major updates can break a site.
 Check the log if you're actively developing.
 * **Cloudflared / tunnel daemons** reconnect automatically on reboot as long as they're enabled as systemd services.
-* The installer does not touch your web server, database, or WordPress files directly — only system-level tooling is configured.
+* The installer does not touch your web server, database (other than WP native optimization), or WordPress files directly — only system-level tooling is configured.

 ---